dcminter/zoomies/README.md

 ## TODO

+  * Cut a release
-  * Do error handling properly
+  * Make error handling nicer - all errors are treated as std::io::Error at the moment!
   * Make it prettier (how does Gtk's CSS stuff work‽)
   * Allow for keyboard editing of the zoom level
-  * Cut a release
+  * Allow for multiple cameras